Best practices for nonadiabatic molecular dynamics simulations: Introduction

 Add a single photon of visible or UV light to this mix, triggering the electronic excitation of a molecule, and the predictive power of the chemists' toolbox decreases significantly.
-Photophysical reactions -- when a molecule absorbs a photon of light but its nuclei, overall, do not change their position in the process significantly -- and photochemical reactions -- when a molecule absorbs a photon of light and its nuclei undergo a significant change in their position, leading to the formation of photoproducts -- are two cases of light-triggered processes often resulting in unexpected outcomes.
+Photophysical reactions -- when a molecule absorbs a photon of light but its nuclei, overall, do not change their position in the process significantly (blue path in the central panel of Figure~\ref{fig:guidescheme}) -- and photochemical reactions -- when a molecule absorbs a photon of light and its nuclei undergo a significant change in their position, leading to the formation of photoproducts (red path in the central panel of Figure~\ref{fig:guidescheme}) -- are two cases of light-triggered processes often resulting in unexpected outcomes.
 The past decade has seen a dramatic increase in the interest of chemists in light-induced processes such as the capture or storage of sunlight,\cite{ponseca2017ultrafast} the emission of light at low electricity cost,\cite{hong2021brief} the use of light as a green reactant in chemical synthesis,\cite{protti2009contribution} the use of light in medical applications like imaging and sensing,\cite{gautier2022fluorescence,shi2019recent} or the interpretation of time-resolved experiments conducted at advanced light sources like free-electron lasers.\cite{chergui2009electron}

 As alluded to in the previous paragraph, triggering the formation of excited electronic states breaks some of the key assumptions of ground-state chemical reactivity.
 First of all, the molecule finds itself in an out-of-equilibrium state upon light absorption, and it may visit various regions of nuclear configuration space it would not visit while in its ground electronic state.
 We should stress that the precise strategy employed to excite the molecule will lead to different molecular (excited) states and a different response of the molecule: a continuous-wave (CW) laser may trigger the formation of a vibrational stationary state in an excited electronic state, while a much shorter laser pulse could trigger the formation of a nuclear wavepacket (a superposition of multiple vibrational states) in the excited electronic states\cite{suchan2018importance} -- or even the formation of an electronic wavepacket when an attosecond pulse is employed.
 The previous statement makes it clear that light-induced processes often unravel the quantum nature of the nuclei, an aspect typically not considered for ground-state reactivity.
 But that is not all: excited electronic states can come close in energy, meaning that nuclear motion can trigger a change of electronic states: the coupling between electronic and nuclear motion, often referred to as 'nonadiabatic coupling', is nothing but a breakdown of the Born-Oppenheimer approximation.